pnitijarasrat/pnitijarasrat.github.io/README.md

 # pnitijarasrat.github.io
-This is where I host my website
+This is where I host my website.
 This is my first time building my own website !
 I chose theme to be gameboy because my first video game console is Gameboy Advance so why don't we go back a little bit. and yeah that's it, I hope you enjoy my portfolio website.